oat-sa/taohub-articles/forge/Documentation for core components/clientserver-communication.md

 - to manage under control errors ;|<br/>

 |**addSuccessCallback**|(function) **fct** The default success callback to add\
 (string) **position** The position to add the function in the queue of callback success functions (‘begin’, ‘end’, integer to represent the position)|Add a default success callback.
-This success callback will be called after each successfull ajax requests|<br/>
+This success callback will be called after each successful ajax requests|<br/>

 |**removeSuccessCallback**|(string) **position** The position of the function to remove|Remove a default success callback function|<br/>

 |**addErrorCallback**|(function) **fct** The default error callback to add\
 (string) **position** The position to add the function in the queue of callback error functions (‘begin’, ‘end’, integer to represent the position)|Add a default error callback.
-This success callback will be called after each ajax requests which encoutered a problem|<br/>
+This success callback will be called after each ajax requests which encountered a problem|<br/>

 |**removeErrorCallback**|(string) **position** The position of the function to remove|Remove a default error callback function|